 (j) an individual who is employed for less than 300 hours in a fiscal year as an instructor in an adult vocational education program;

-(k) an individual hired by the board of trustees of the Minnesota state colleges and universities to teach one course for three or fewer credits for one semester in a year;
+(k) an individual hired by a school district or the board of trustees of the Minnesota state colleges and universities to teach one course for up to four credits for one quarter in a year.

 The following individuals are public employees regardless of the exclusions of clauses (e) and (f):